-5. Sebastian the Ibis from the University of Miami
+6. Sebastian the Ibis: University of Miami

 I love a good bird, but we need to talk about how much Sebastian the Ibis resembles the Oregon Duck.
 Are they cousins from the same mascot costume-maker?
 Why does Sebastian have such ferocious eyebrows?
 Do ibises have eyebrows?

 The students chose the ibis as the unofficial mascot in 1926, even though the first mascot was named a white boxer dog named Hurricane.
-A student actually came to a home game dressed an as ibis in a makeshift costume and the rest is history.
+A student actually came to a home football game dressed an as ibis in a makeshift costume and the rest is history.
 Can we get Sebastian an eyebrow trim though?
 Maybe just run a brush through those things?

-4. Brutus Buckeye from Ohio State University
+5. Brutus the Buckeye: Ohio State University

 I might harbor some ill will toward Ohio State as a former Penn Stater, but every time I saw Brutus Buckeye at BIG 10 games, I really couldn’t help but laugh.
 What could be better than a humanized buckeye?
 To that end, what makes a better mascot than a state tree?!
 A lot.